COFFEE: Counterfactual Fairness for Personalized Text Generation in Explainable Recommendation: Additional Results

-We present the results on NRT models in \Cref{tab:nrt-results}.
+We present the complete results based on the NRT model in \Cref{tab:nrt-results}.
 Similar to the results on PETER, COFFEE when applied to NRT can significantly outperform the baselines in terms of fairness improvement.
-Again, when optimizing both $Q_{len}$ and $Q_{feat}$ together, COFFEE achieves the best fairness performance, verifying the effect of correlations between different quality measures.
+Again, when optimizing both $Q_{numtoken}$ and $Q_{feat}$ together, COFFEE achieves the best fairness improvements, verifying the effect of correlations between different quality measures.
 In general, PETER can generate better explanations than NRT, e.g., on BERTScore, with or without fairness optimizations, showing the capability of transformers over RNNs.
-However, COFFEE still maintains high generation performance based on NRT when compared to baselines, showing its advantage in generalizing the results to different models.
+However, COFFEE still maintains high generation utility based on NRT when compared to baselines, showing its advantage in generalizing the results to different models.

+The observations and conclusions are similar to the PETER based results.
+These results show COFFEE's ability to generalize the fairness improvement to different types of models, and indicate its flexibility and practicality in real-world uses.